29. Light waves

 Figure 29.17 – The word “birefringence” appears twice when viewed under a birefringent crystal.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

-In the video below, Dr. Pasquale demonstrates the polarization of each component of the double image by rotating a polarizing filter over the piece of quartz.
+In the video below, Dr. Pasquale demonstrates the polarization of each component of the double image by rotating a polarizing filter over the piece of calcite.
 Depending on the orientation of the polarizing filter, one or the other of the images can be blocked.

 Practice questions